JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 ![](http://35percent.org/img/cwdpa.png)
 *Extract from the [redacted partnership agreement](https://www.whatdotheyknow.com/request/partnership_agreement_for_redeve#incoming-1281908)*

-Elsewhere in the agreement there is a reference to _"Seymour Street Homes Ltd"_ as the affordable housing provider.
-Companies house records show that this is a recently incorporated and wholly-owned subsidiary of the developer British Land.
+Amongst the unredacted information is a reference to _"Seymour Street Homes Ltd"_ as the affordable housing provider.
+Companies house records show that this is a recently incorporated and wholly-owned subsidiary of the developer British Land, part of  a new trend in affordable housing provision that shifts it further from public control.

 ![](http://35percent.org/img/cw4.png)
 *Extract from the [redacted partnership agreement](https://www.whatdotheyknow.com/request/partnership_agreement_for_redeve#incoming-1281908)*